ICN UX Language Guide

 Enforcement

-1. CI gate — the compliance-linter job (.github/scripts/compliance_linter.py) scans gateway, SDK, and UI files for forbidden terms on every PR.
-Currently warning phase (non-blocking); will ratchet to blocking once pre-existing violations are resolved.
+1. CI gate (fintech vocabulary) — the Regulatory Compliance Linter job (.github/scripts/compliance_linter.py) scans the gateway API, SDK, and UI paths above for forbidden fintech terms on every PR.
+Phase: blocking (GATE_RATCHET_PHASE_COMPLIANCE).

-3. Code review — reviewers should flag forbidden terms in any changed API, SDK, or UI file.
+4. Code review — reviewers should flag forbidden terms in any changed API, SDK, UI, or doc file.

 See also: Regulatory-Safe Verifiable State Architecture